keverw/electron-irpc/readme.md

 inter-process communication(IPC) and remote procedure call (RPC) combined.
 Makes Electron IPC work more like callbacks.

+So instead of calling the main thread, it is replying back, etc. and manually keeping track of everything.
+This module abstracts it away where you can call functions added to IRPC in the main thread and get a callback as if it was a local function even though it's running in the main thread.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->